-The accompanying schedules of expenditures of federal and state awards includes the federal and state grant activity of Family Promise, Inc. and is presented on the accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and New Jersey Office of Management and Budget Circular Letter 15-08.
+The accompanying schedule of expenditures of federal awards includes the federal grant activity of Family Promise, Inc. and is presented on the accrual basis of accounting.
+The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the financial statements.